raspishake/rsudp/docs/contributing.rst

 we want to hear from you.
 Even if coding isn't your thing, we want to make it easier for you to get involved.

-Since the Producer function passes an ALARM queue message when it sees Alert.alarm=True, other modules can be easily added and programmed to do something when they see this message.
+Since the Producer function passes an ALARM queue message when it sees :code:`Alert.alarm == True`, other modules can be easily added and programmed to do something when they see this message.

 The :py:class:`rsudp.c_custom.Custom` class makes running custom code easy.